hyfn/homestead/readme.md

     git clone https://github.com/hyfn/homestead.git Homestead

 in a directory *outside* of where you store your projects.
-For instance your projects may be stored in
+For instance, if your projects are stored in

     /Users/whoeveryouare/PhpstormProjects/work.

-Run the above code in say:
+Then  run the above code in a directory like:

     /Users/whoeveryouare.